This article is reviewed regularly by Wego‘s editorial team to ensure that the content is up to date & accurate.

 Eid ul-Adha is an important Islamic holiday commemorating Prophet Ibrahim’s (Abraham’s) willingness to sacrifice his son Ismail at the command of Allah.
 It is a time for Muslims to contemplate Allah’s kindness and love and share their blessings with others.
 Known as the “Feast of Sacrifice,” Eid ul-Adha is celebrated on the tenth day of the lunar month of Dhulhijjah each year.

-The Pakistani government has announced that Pakistanis can expect a three-day public holiday following Eid ul-Adha from 29 June to 1 July 2023.
-However, as per the government’s note, the exact dates are subject to the moon sighting and will be announced separately.
-If there are no changes to the dates, Muslims in Pakistan will have a total of four days to celebrate Eid ul-Adha.
+The Pakistani government has not announced a public holiday following Eid ul-Adha 2024.
+Residents are expected to wait for the government’s announcement as the exact dates are subject to the moon sighting and will be announced separately.

-To fully enjoy the holiday season, we recommend taking two additional days off from your annual leave to have a relaxing week-long break during Eid ul-Adha.
+To fully enjoy the holiday season, we recommend taking three additional days off from your annual leave to have a relaxing week-long break during Eid ul-Adha.

-By taking two days off (26 and 27 June), your last day at work would be on 24 June (Saturday), and you would return to work on July 3 (Monday).
+By taking three days off (26 and 27 June), your last day at work would be on 11 June (Tuesday), and you would return to work on June 18 (Tuesday).
 This gives you the opportunity to maximize your holiday and enjoy a full week off during the Eid ul-Adha holiday.
 Don’t miss out on this chance to unwind and celebrate!

 Book cheap flights on Wego Book cheap flights on Wego